top of page

 However, there are also many similarities.
 The exam covers similar information related to solar installation, and they both require an OSHA 10 card and solar industry experience.
 Also, both PVIP and PVIS certifications are available through NABCEP.

-Is the NABCEP Exam Difficult for Solar Installers to Pass?
+Is the NABCEP Exam Difficult for a Solar Installer to Pass?

 Historically, pass rates for NABCEP exams have generally been lower than some other professional exams, reflecting the rigor of the certification process.
 To increase their chances of success, you can take NABCEP-approved training courses, review relevant study materials, take a practice exam, and participate in practical, hands-on experience.